bcgov/bcmapsdata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 <a rel="Exploration" href="https://github.com/BCDevExchange/docs/blob/master/discussion/projectstates.md"><img alt="Being designed and built, but in the lab.
 May change, disappear, or be buggy." style="border-width:0" src="https://assets.bcdevexchange.org/images/badges/exploration.svg" title="Being designed and built, but in the lab.
 May change, disappear, or be buggy." /></a>

 bcmaps.rdata
 ============

 This is a package that contains many spatial layers for British Columbia.
 It is being built as a new 'backend' package to provide the layers available in the [bcmaps](https://github.com/bcgov/bcmaps) package.
+We are following the strategy recommended by [Anderson and Eddelbuettel](https://journal.r-project.org/archive/2017/RJ-2017-026/index.html).

 ### Installation